stripe/stripe-cli/README.md

 **With the CLI, you can:**

 - Securely test webhooks without relying on 3rd party software
-- Trigger webhook events for easy testing
+- Trigger webhook events or resend events for easy testing
 - Tail your API request logs in real-time
 - Create, retrieve, update, or delete API objects.